Matta-Labs/octoprint-mattaos/README.md

 <summary><b>Camera Snapshot URL*</b></summary>
 <br/>

 This is the snapshot URL of your nozzle-cam streamer.
-The plugin only supports WebRTC streams, which require OctoPrint 1.8.0 and above.
+The plugin only supports WebRTC streams, which require OctoPrint 1.8.0 and above, with the new camera stack.

+This will be ```http://<the hostname (or IP) of your Raspberry Pi>/webcam/?action=snapshot```

 1. Paste in the streamer snapshot URL.
 2. Click snap to test the connection.